Joyce-w/Joyce-w/README.md

 - 🔭 I’m currently working on Big Two, a card game that incorporates socket.io to allow for real time game play.

-- 🌱 I’m currently learning React and Agile.
+- 🌱 I’m currently learning Go.

 - ❓ Ask me about anything related to React, flexbox, traveling, dogs, OR anything really. 😛